 Settling out of Court vs. Going to Trial

-If you are filing a mesothelioma settlement claim, you will have to choose whether you want to take an amount offered during an out of court agreement or to let your legal team take it to trial.
+If you are filing a mesothelioma settlement claim, you will have to choose whether you want to take an amount offered during an out of court settlement agreement or to let your legal team take it to trial.
 The latter can be risky because you must abide by the decision of the court.
 Your lawyer can give you advice on what to do, but ultimately the choice is yours.
-Many mesothelioma patients choose to settle out of court because trials are lengthy and time is limited when living with this disease.
+Many mesothelioma patients choose to settle out of court because trials are lengthy and time is limited with this disease.

 Examples of Mesothelioma Settlements